arskom/spyne/doc/source/manual/t_and_p.rst

 Here's what happens when a request arrives to an Rpclib server:

-The server transport decides whether this is a request for the interface document or a remote proceduce call request.
+The server transport decides whether this is a simple interface request or a remote procedure call request.
 Every transport has its own way of dealing with this.

 If the incoming request was for the interface document, it's easy: The interface